top of page

 What equipment do I really need?

-Personally I don't pre-wash my fabric, use a rotary cutter* & self-healing mat (placed on my kitchen worktop to save my back) and prefer to machine-piece my quilt tops, using a good quality, fine thread like Aurifil 50 wt.
-I then hand-quilt them, using 100% cotton batting, Gutterman hand-quilting thread and a basting needle.
-As soon as they're finshed they go straight in the wash - on a cool setting with a colour-catcher - and then into the tumble dryer - again, on cool - to get the crinkly, 'vintage' look that I love.
+Personally I don't pre-wash my fabric, use a rotary cutter* & self-healing mat (placed on my kitchen worktop to save my back) and prefer to machine-piece my quilt tops - on a Janome 6260 QC - using a good quality, fine thread like Aurifil 50 wt.
+I then like to hand-quilt them if I can, using 100% cotton batting, Gutterman hand-quilting thread and a basting needle.
+As soon as they're finished they go straight into the wash - on a cool setting with a colour-catcher - and then into the tumble dryer - again, on cool - to get the crinkly, 'vintage' look that I love.

 *PLEASE BE CAREFUL WITH YOUR ROTARY CUTTER: get into the habit of retracting the blade every time you put it down.